hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 #### The Problem with Partial Metadata Retrieval

 Metadata files like **Profiles**, **Translations**, and **Custom Labels** consist of multiple sections that define settings for all permissions, labels, or translations.
 For example, a Profile file might include sections for object permissions, field-level security, user permissions, and other settings.
 The same issue occurs for **Custom Labels** and **Translations**, as these metadata types also have multiple sections in a single file.
-Retrieving only a part of the file can result in the loss of other sections.
+Retrieving only part of the file can result in the loss of other sections.

 When you retrieve only a specific component (e.g., `objectPermissions` for the `Account` object), the Salesforce CLI overwrites the entire file with just the retrieved section.
 This results in other sections, such as `fieldPermissions`, being lost from the file, even though they weren't part of the current operation.